lioutall/tollge/README.md

 The first step is to load all moudules/tollge.yml and the configuration will save in a map of `<String, String>`
 The same key will be overwritten, the tollge.yml in the user project will be loaded at last.
 3. deploy verticle
 You can add `verticles.xxx: com.xxx.xxx.xxVerticle` in tollge.yml to deploy verticle.
+Define the number of instances that need to be deployed.
+For example, `verticles.xxxx: com.xxxx.xxxx.xxxVerticle, 10`deploy 10 xxxVerticle instances.
+In addition to using numbers directly, Tollge defines two keywords, `ALL'and `HALF'. `HALF' are half the number of CPU cores available.
 4. Biz discovery
 Default to load all Biz under package `com.tollge.modules.**`
 You can load all Biz under the `com.xxx` package by adding `application.baseScan: com.xxx` to tollge.yml.